luisAparici0/Challenge-5/README.md

 <br>

 - Place 'On Input System Event Vector Button' node in Script Graph
-  - Assign 'Jump' action in 'Input Action' box 'On Input System Event Vector 2'
+  - Assign 'Jump' action in 'Input Action' box 'On Input System Event Button'
   - Assign 'On Pressed'
 - Place boolean variable 'Contact' set to True, along with a boolean value node set to False.
 - Place 'if-else' node and connect 'On Input System Event Vector Button' flow output to its flow input.